axe-api/docs/docs/learn/hooks-and-events.md

 };
 ```

 As you can see, it is a very simple function.
-You can add hook/event functions to your API, and bind them with models in the Axe API way.
-Once they are bonded, Axe API uses your functions during the HTTP Request-Response cycle.
+You can add _hook/event_ functions to your API, and bind them with models in the Axe API way.
+Once they are bonded, Axe API uses your functions during the _HTTP Request-Response cycle_.

 ## Hook vs. Event